 No, I haven’t had any of them, perhaps time for me to ask my Mami to make these for me when I visit her once again.
 However, for this Sunday, let’s throw in some Bhindi into the keema or vice versa, add some ghee, and Sunday is sorted.
 What’s your Sunday escape?

-P.S. – As I asked around about the origin of the recipe, there were various Sindhi friends and acquaintances who had a doubt about the origin of this dish in Sindh area or a part of the cuisine.
+I asked around about the origin of the recipe.
+There were various Sindhi friends and acquaintances who had a doubt about the origin of this dish.
+There are several Pakistani bhindi gosht recipes.
+And one theory is that it could have migrated with the Sindhis.
 We leave it open here and keep researching.
 In case you have come across the origin of the recipe or have seen this being made in any Sindhi household then please let me know.

 Share your cooking with us